 Bernard presented the INTR and DVOP examples provided in his document (see document attached above).
 It is agreed that if for some reasons the posting amount results in zero or in an amount very close to zero, the event should not be cancelled and that it is clearly not a default either.

 The issue with receiving PSTA=0 is the impact on the reconciliation process as there are no movements to be reconciled with.
 Therefore, finally the group rejects the need for an MT566 with PSTA=0 (i.e. for INTR, no MT 566 sent at all and for DVOP, an MT 566 with the securities debit but no cash move with “0”.

+The following scenario should also be considered: Account owner sells part of the position but there are pending receipt (PENR) or pending delivery (PEND) balances at eligibility date.
+In this case, an MT564 REPE should be sent and this should also ultimately generate a Market Claim.

+Japan’s local market practice:

+(1)There is a case when "Interest rate itself = 0" in Japan.
+At this case, we do not send MT564(NEWM)

+according to our basic concept means that "No MT564 will be required for no cash movement".

+If customer requests us to send MT564, we consider sending MT564 bilateral basis agreement.

+(2) In the case of Cash Dividend Payment (DVCA), Fixed Dividend Rate will be announced after the record date in Japan.
+In the case that dividend rate equal zero, MT564(REPL and/or REPE) will not be mandatory required.

 Decision: Proposal to specifically state in GMP1 that PSTA=0 should not be included in an MT566; instead ENTL=0 should be provided in a REPE or CAPA message.